OlyaSkr/Postman-newman/README.md

 This repository contains of:

-* Postamn requests for users in store.collection.json
+* Postamn requests for users in store.collection.json and enviroment in store_users.postman_environment.json
 * Run the petstore.collection.json
-* Newman html-report
+* Newman html-report for petstore collection

 ## How to use